- As a newcomer to Hamburg, do I get information about the accomodation, travelling around the city, dress code, banking facilities, consulates etc. ?

 - The Summer Academy has always benefitted immensely from the physical presence of all participants, faculty, and organisers.
 Furthermore, holding the Summer Academy as a hybrid event would entail significant technical and practical challenges, ranging from handling the time differences to acquiring suitable video equipment.
 We have therefore decided to keep the Summer Academy an in-person event.
 Dependent on each session’s schedule and the above-mentioned issues, certain parts of the Summer Academy (e.g. the “open event”) may be made available online as a stream or an asynchronous video upload.

 - Will the Foundation provide accommodation for participants during the Summer Academy?

-- The Foundation will provide accommodation for all receivers of a full scholarship.
+The Foundation will provide accommodation for all receivers of a full scholarship.
 Self-funding participants and receivers of a partial scholarship may choose to search and book their accommodation in Hamburg independently, or to have the Foundation provide accommodation for a fee of € 1,660, as of the 2023 session.